WebFuzzing/EvoMaster/docs/download.md

 Regarding the _driver_ library, it depends on the language/environment.
 For example, the JVM support is available from [Maven Central](https://mvnrepository.com/artifact/org.evomaster).
-If your are building such library from [source code](./build.md), then make sure to use the Maven `install` option to copy it over your local `~/.m2` repository.
+If you are building such library from [source code](./build.md), then make sure to use the Maven `install` option to copy it over your local `~/.m2` repository.
+You might also want to use `-DskipTests` the option.